Vietnamese folk religion

+During the Nguyễn dynasty's persecution of Catholics in Vietnam, non-Catholics were called lương dân (良民).
+The terms bên lương and bên giáo were used to denote non-Catholic and Catholic alignments, respectively.

 History

-The Vietnamese folk religion was suppressed in different times and ways from 1945, the end of the dynastic period, to the 1980s.
-The destruction, neglect, or dilapidation of temples was particularly extensive in North Vietnam during the land reform (1953–1955), and in reunified Vietnam during the period of collectivisation (1975–1986).
+The Vietnamese folk religion was suppressed in different times and ways in the 20th century.
 Debate and criticism of cultural destruction and loss began in the 1960s.
-However, the period between 1975 and 1979 saw the most zealous anti-religion campaign and destruction of temples.
-On the eve of the Đổi Mới reforms, from 1985 onwards, the state gradually returned to a policy of protection of the religious culture, and the Vietnamese indigenous religion was soon promoted as the backbone of "a progressive culture, imbued with national identity".
+In the beginning of the 1980s, the state returned to its policies of preserving religious culture, and the Vietnamese indigenous religion was soon promoted as the backbone of "a progressive culture, imbued with national identity".

 In the project of nation-building, the public discourse encourages the worship of ancient heroes of the Vietnamese identity, and gods and spirits with a long-standing presence in folk religion.
 The relationship between the state and the local communities is flexible and dialogical in the process of religious renewal; both the state and the common people are mutual protagonists in the recent revival of Vietnamese folk religion.